Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 *FengYun 2H S-VISSR*

 *FengYun 4 series*
-- ~~**Fengyun 4A** currently broadcasts a **linearly polarized LRIT** and **HRIT** signal.~~ The LRIT signal is a fairly poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel.
+- **Fengyun 4B** currently broadcasts a **linearly polarized LRIT** and **HRIT** signal.
+The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel.

 > NOTE: As of 04/2024, FengYun 4A has recently been moved to 87°E, L-band emissions haven't been detected since.
 The future of the satellite is currently unknown.

-> As of 03/2024, FengYun 4B is currently commisioning and hasn't started broadcasting LRIT and HRIT yet.

 ![FengYun LRIT screenshot from SatDump](./Assets/Radio/FengYun-LRIT.png) <br>
 *FengYun 4A LRIT, CC: drew0781 on Discord*